bisqwit/password_codecs/README.md

 Episode date: 2016-09-06
 Research by: Bisqwit, 2016

-* bubbob.php (PHP): A tool that prints the list of all passwords that can be decoded by the game.
+* bubbob-password.php (PHP): A tool that prints the list of all passwords that can be decoded by the game, producing 1719 lines of output.

 ## Episode 5: Mega Man 4

 Episode date: 2016-09-07
 Research by: unknown, 200x

-* mm4minimal1.php (PHP): A minimal tool for generating a random valid password.
+* mm4minimal1.php (PHP): A minimal tool for generating a random valid password as an image.
 * mm4minimal1.py (Python): A Python version of the same.
 * megaman4-model2.png (PNG): An image file used by the above two programs.